erik1066/fdns-ms-dotnet-object/docs/README.md

-# How to use the FDNS Object Service
+# How to use the Object Service

 ## Table of Contents
 - [Running this microservice locally inside a container](#running-this-microservice-locally-inside-a-container)